dxa4481/windowHijacking/README.md

 window.opener.location = "https://google.com"
 ```

-However this demonstration shows a website has the ability create a new page in a new tab, and then change the location of the newly created page.
+However this demonstration shows a website has the ability create a new page in a new tab, and then change the location of the newly created page after an arbitrary peroid of time has passed.
 This can be achieved as follows

 ```html
 <script>